 Persons charged are typically referred to by the Court as the “accused” or the “defendant”.
 All defendants are presumed innocent unless proven guilty beyond a reasonable doubt by the Prosecution.

-Failure to pay any citation or complaint or failure to appear by the designated court date may result in an order from the Court seeking the defendant’s arrest on a warrant.
+Failure to failure to appear by the designated court date may result in an order from the Court seeking the defendant’s arrest on a warrant.
 It may also result in the suspension of driving privileges for the accused with the State of Missouri and/or their home state if not a resident of Missouri.

 Defendants who have warrants for failure to appear in Court have the right to post bond or bail to seek recall of the warrant and receive a new court date.

 Performing community service at minimum wage, or